 If your organization will be claiming a current, approved indirect cost rate on any AmeriCorps award, it must be reported on this page.
 The rate information you record will be used in all award negotiation and reviews until it is superseded by a new approved rate, or expires.
-Applicants will have the opportunity to identify, in applications, if they will be using a lesser percentage of an approved rate, if you so choose.
+Applicants will have the opportunity to identify, in application submissions, if they elect to use a lesser percentage of an approved rate.

-- 5) Rate Type: If your rate type is not one of the following options, contact your Portfolio Manager or Competition contact person from the applicable Notice for guidance: - Federally Negotiated select if your rate has been negotiated by your cognizant federal agency.
-Cognizance is determined by the agency which provides the highest amount of direct federal funding (see Uniform Guidance Appendices III, IV, V, and VII); - State Negotiated select if your rate has been negotiated by a state agency or other pass through entity; or - 10% of MTDC select if your organization qualifies for and elects to use the 10% de minimis rate of Modified Total Direct Costs (MTDC).
-Organizations qualify for this rate if they do not have a current federally negotiated rate (including a provisional rate).
-State entities must also not receive more than \$35 million in direct federal funding to be eligible for this rate.
+- 5) Rate Type: - Federally Negotiated select if your rate has been negotiated by your cognizant federal agency.
+Cognizance is determined by the agency which provides the highest amount of direct federal funding; - State Negotiated select if your rate has been negotiated by a state agency or other pass through entity; or - 10% of MTDC select if your organization qualifies for and elects to use the 10% de minimus rate of Modified Total Direct Costs (MTDC).
+Organizations qualify for this rate if they have NEVER had a federally negotiated rate.
+State entities must also not receive more than \$35 million in direct federal funding.